YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

 **3. Move Whole Slide Image:**
 Please move WSIs which you want to do patch-wise tumor prediction to dataset folder.

+# Directory Information

+    dataset             # You need to put WSIs here model               # You need to put pre-trained model here output              # For extracted patches from WSIs prediction_masks    # Predicted Heatmap/Mask from Baseline and Uncertainty Model prediction_values   # Predicted Probabilities from Baseline and Uncertainty Model

 # Dependencies

     scikit-learn==1.4.2